 On a clear day, you can see for miles and miles and miles.

 The old saying turns out to be just about true.
-For a six-foot tall person, the horizon is a little more than 3 miles (5 km) away.
+For a six-foot (182.88 centimeters) tall person, the horizon is a little more than 3 miles (5 kilometers) away.

 Geometry tells us that the distance of the horizon – i.e. the farthest point the eye can see before Earth curves out beneath our view – depends simply on the height of the observer.
 For example, if you stood atop Mount Everest (which is 29,029 feet, or 8,848 meters tall), the horizon would be about 230 miles (370 km) away.

 Add the effect of refraction, which bends rays of light as they pass through the atmosphere, and the horizon is even farther.
 Cold weather increases the amount of atmospheric refraction, so in a particularly frosty location such as Antarctica people have been able to see hundreds of miles away.